theferryman0519/Final-AsTheBellTolls/Design Files/Items/Mail Items/EventReminders.md

 ## Eve of the White Doe

 Body Text: Eve of the White Doe begins tomorrow at Graythorne Lake at 8pm and concludes at 11pm.
-Those attending should expect an evening of unsettling stories and appropriately unsettling surroundings.
-I will leave it to you to determine whether that constitutes an invitation or a warning.
+Those attending will carry lanterns through the woods before gathering along the lake for the traditional arrival of the White Doe.
+I recommend arriving on time.
+The deer are under no obligation to accommodate Blackmere's schedule.

 Display Name: Eve of the White Doe